For years, English has been the language of international business. But it’s not necessarily staying that way.

 For many customers, live chat is the preferred customer support channel, meaning you’ll want to place a live chat window on your website.
 But again, it’s crucial that your chat operators have the capacity to communicate with customers in their own language.

 Unfortunately, providing live, multilingual chat support is not an affordable solution for most companies.
 The current options are to either employ foreign-language agents or outsource their duties to part-time contractors that may or may not be experts in your product, both of which are prohibitively expensive.
-Alternatively, you can use Zopim’s live machine translation feature, which is affordable but certainly not seamless nor native quality.
-As such, live chat options are currently, unfortunately, relegated to being icing on the cake.
+Alternatively, you can use Zopim’s live machine translation feature, which is affordable but certainly not seamless nor native-quality.
+Or you can use Unbabel’s live chat translation which guarantees your customers will receive a native-quality reply in near-real time.

 It pays to know the shopping habits of your local market and how you can best meet their needs.
 Start by showing all prices on your website in local currency.

 Similar to the not-insignificant backend work necessary to make sure you’re able to accept payments in your customers’ preferred currency, also make sure you’re able to accept their preferred payment methods.
-Common sense yet unbeknownst to many, people from different countries tend to prefer different modes of payment: while Americans rely on credit cards, Germans more commonly use wire transfers, Chinese prefer AliPay, and Russians are more comfortable with WebMoney’s online payment system.
+Common sense yet unbeknownst to many, people from different countries tend to prefer different modes of payment: while Americans rely on credit cards, German online users prefer wire transfers, Chinese prefer AliPay, and Russians are more comfortable with WebMoney’s online payment system.

 All together, the goal of all of this is to build a loyal community in each of your target markets.
 As you can see, there is much more to bringing a group together behind an idea than just community building, but community building (especially the digital part) remains important.
 To drive more traffic Here are some pointers for building passionate communities in foreign markets.